-2.1 Virtual environments
+2.3.1 Virtual environments

-Virtual environments are a great way to keep package dependencies separate from your system files.
+As for an Anaconda-based install, it is highly recommended to install NMRPy into a separate virtual environment.
 There are several options for setting up your working environment.
-We will use virtualenvwrapper, which works out of the box on Linux and MacOS.
+We will use virtualenvwrapper, which works out of the box on Linux and macOS.
 On Windows, virtualenvwrapper can be used under an MSYS environment in a native Windows Python installation.
 Alternatively, you can use virtualenvwrapper-win.
 This will take care of managing your virtual environments by maintaining a separate Python site-directory for you.